Uniforms of the Singapore Police Force: Khakis

 In 1879, a Commission of Enquiry was formed with the task of evaluating the existing uniform, and in 1890, khaki was formally introduced.
 The khaki uniform comprised a black headdress (locally known as the Songkok), khaki shirt and short pants, black puttees and ankle boots.
 Strict regulations requiring them to be heavily starched and ironed produced a cardboard-like material which stood out unnaturally.
 The white gaiters were removed as it was difficult to keep them clean, although they remained part of the ceremonial uniform till 1910.
 Marine Police uniforms were based on that of navy sailors, consisting of an all-white attire of long-sleeved shirts and short pants, while officers wore the same Khaki-based uniforms which were introduced in the land divisions from 1890.

 As the Second World War drew to a close in 1945, the khaki uniform was updated with the black beret replacing the Songkok, and completed by blue grey flannel shirt, brown khaki short pants, dark blue hosetops, black boots and leather belt, and a navy blue whistle lanyard.
 This uniform became the primary uniform used throughout the force, and was last worn in 1971.
 Only the SPF Band retained the Songkok during the period.

+An adapted form of the khaki was in force from 1963 to 1965, when the SPF was absorbed into the Royal Malaysia Police.